wp-plugins/ad-injection/readme.txt

 = I have set the ads to float but the text/headings aren't flowing around them =

 Check your style sheet to see if either the text or headings have the 'clear' attribute set.
 This may be preventing your text / headings from flowing around the advert.

+= After adding the ads my sidebar has dropped down the screen.
+Why? =

+This is because you have inserted adverts that are too wide for your site's layout.
+The browser can no longer fit all the parts of your layout side-by-side.
+Try using ads that are less wide.

 = I have configured four Google AdSense ad units but only three are showing.
 Why? =